Meet Indigenous Professionals from Around the World

-Each group will settle on a mutually agreed topic of interest and will outline the key issues, challenges and recommendations as a multi-national group of Indigenous Professionals.
+Each group will settle on a mutually agreed upon topic of interest and outline the key issues, challenges, and recommendations as a multi-national group of Indigenous Professionals.

-We leave the topics of interest completely up to you.
-We know that government and industry often have their own agendas when engaging with Indigenous people, therefore we want to leave it up to you to come up with what your group is interested in and the recommendations you wish to put forward.
+We leave the topics of interest entirely up to you.
+We know that government and industry often have their own agendas when engaging with Indigenous people.
+Therefore, we want to leave it up to you to determine what your group is interested in and the recommendations you wish to put forward.

-Previous groups have looked at subjects of e-commerce, clean energy, and fisheries - but the sky is the limit.
+Previous groups have looked at everything from e-commerce to clean energy and fisheries - the sky is the limit.

-Many groups choose to arrange their own meetings, outside of the weekly group-wide ones.
-We encourage this, as to be honest, not only because there is a lot of work to do, but also because great friendships develop.
+Many groups choose to arrange their own meetings in addition to the weekly group-wide ones.
+We encourage this - there is a lot of work to do and great friendships develop as a result.